28-year-old: I am not your typical lord mayor

 Magid Magid: Ethiopian refugee camp to Sheffield Lord Mayor

-Magid Magid has been causing a stir since being elected as Lord Mayor of Sheffield at the age of 28, he's the youngest person to hold the office, the city's first Green mayor, and the city's first Somali mayor.
+Magid Magid has been causing a stir since being elected as Lord Mayor of Sheffield at the age of 28, he's the youngest person to hold the office, its first Green mayor, and the city's first Somali mayor.

 He told Daily Politics presenter Jo Coburn how he forced himself to watch her programme, and learned to love it.